Metropolia-Garage-Club/project-template/README.md

 (Moves into the project directory)

->git remote add upstream [project-repository-URL]

-(Links Git to the original repository (This one))
+**Create your working branch**:
+>git checkout -b [your-name]/dev

+(Creates and switches to your personal development branch.
+Use a consistent naming convention, e.g., name/dev)

+>git push -u origin [your-name]/dev

+(Pushes your branch to the remote repository and sets it as the default upstream for future pushes)

 #### Development Workflow

-**Create a feature branch**:
+**Create feature branches** off your development branch for specific tasks:

->git checkout -b [new-branch-name]
+>git checkout -b [your-name]/feature-name

-(Creates and switches to a new branch)
+(Creates a new branch for a specific feature, branching from your current location)

 **Make your changes** and commit regularly with clear messages:
 >git add .

 (Stages all modified files for commit)

 >git commit -m "Implement feature X"

-(Records changes with a message)
+(Records changes with a descriptive message)

-**Merge to your fork's main branch** when you have a stable checkpoint you want to save
+**Merge completed features** back to your development branch:

->git checkout main
+>git checkout [your-name]/dev

-(Switch back to your main branch)
+(Switches back to your development branch)

->git merge [new-branch-name]
+>git merge [your-name]/feature-name

-(Integrate your feature into main)
+(Integrate your completed feature)

->git push origin main
+>git push origin [your-name]/dev

-(Push the updated main to your forked repository)
+(Push the updated development branch to the remote)

-Generally, you want to keep your local main branch as a functional backup and push any feature you are actively working on into its own separate branch.
-The main branch will be the pull point for the real project repository.
+Generally, keep your personal development branch as a functional checkpoint and use separate feature branches for work-in-progress.
+This way you always have a stable version to fall back to.

-#### Submitting your work to us
+#### Submitting your work

-**Create a pull request**:
+When your work is ready for final submission, create a pull request to merge into main:

+Push your latest changes to your development branch
-* Go to this repository
+Go to the repository on GitHub
-* Click "Pull requests" > "New pull request"
+Click "Pull requests" > "New pull request"
-* Click "compare across forks"
-* Select your fork's main branch as the head repository
+Set base to main and compare to [your-name]/dev
-* Click "Create pull request"
+Click "Create pull request"
-* Add a title and description explaining your changes
+Add a title and description explaining your changes

-We will accept your changes and they will be copied to this repository.
+We will review your pull request and merge it into the main branch when accepted.